 Here are some tips to help to diminish lightheadedness and prevent you from fainting.

-Did you have enough to eat?
+Have you had enough to eat?

 Sometimes feeling lightheaded can be a sign that your body needs energy.
 To prevent your body and brain from shutting down, your blood sugar and salt levels need to be stable.
 So ask yourself if you have had enough to eat and make sure that you eat regularly.